Member Login

 Career Highlights

-In August 2025, Lauren claimed the 20K race walk US national title and set an American record of 1:31:23 in the event.
-Earlier in the year, she secured the US indoor 3K race walk national title with a finish of 13:23.83.
+In August 2025, Harris claimed the 20K race walk US national title and set an American record of 1:31:23.
+Earlier in the year, she claimed the US indoor 3K race walk national title with a finishing time of 13:23.83.

-When she isn’t training, she works as a high school math teacher and middle school cross country and track coach on Long Island.
+Harris works full time as a high school math teacher and middle school cross country and track coach on Long Island.

 Miranda Melville